ShieldOrder/proposal-disclosure-schema/examples/cdv-example.md

 ALIGNMENT

-Which values or priorities this serves.
+Which values, goals, or priorities this work is intended to serve.

 - Coinholder autonomy
 - Privacy of voter intent
 - Reduced governance friction
 - Learning without coercion

-Tradeoffs you are making.
+Tradeoffs being made.
-What you optimize for.
+What is optimized for.
-What you accept as out of scope.
+What is accepted as out of scope.

 Optimize for:
 - aggregated signal